CoGhent/CoGhent.github.io/dmg.markdown

 - Household electronics ("huishoudelijke apparaten"): mostly from the Belgian producer Nova
 - Objects from the 1960s and 1970s ("jaren 1960" & "jaren 1970"): furniture, tableware, artworks, textiles, ... made in the 60s and 70s
 - Italian postmodernism ("Italiaans postmodernisme"): many objects designed in the 1980s for Alessi, Memphis, ...
-- Objects from particular designers ("Bořek Šípek", "Axel Enthoven", "Maarten Van Severen")
+- Objects from particular designers ("Bořek Šípek", "Axel Enthoven", "Maarten Van Severen", "Piet Stockmans")

 Art Nouveau and Art Deco objects are also published (with images) but these are not part of a named collection.
 They can be identified through the object number: objects starting with FH (Fonds Havermans) and most of the objects acquired in 1987 (object number starts with 1987-.